massimopizzol/aligned-converter/README.md

 * Other options: "Replace existing processes..."

-## Import to Brighway2
+## Import to Brightway2

 Prepare the life cycle inventory in Excel.
 Save it in .csv format in the same folder as the Python script `lci_to_bw2.py`

 * For import into Brightway2, the last seven columns are not strictly mandatory.
-However, it is recommended to include uncertainty and simapro codes for reference under column "Simapro name".
+However, it is recommended to include uncertainty and SimaPro codes for reference under column _Simapro name_.
-* In the column "Exchange input"	use exact dataset codes to link with other foreground or background activities
+* In the column _Exchange input_	use exact dataset codes to link with other foreground or background activities
-* In the column "Exchange type" use "technosphere", "production", "biosphere", or "substitution". to indicate various types of exchanges.
-See brightway docs for more info.
+* In the column _Exchange type_ use "technosphere", "production", "biosphere", or "substitution". to indicate various types of exchanges.
+See Brightway2 docs for more info.

-To run the converter one needs to open a bw project **that includes the needed biosphere and background databases** ([see tutorial for importing biosphere3 and ecoinvent here](https://github.com/massimopizzol/advanced-lca-notebooks/blob/main/Course-material/3-Ecoinvent.ipynb)).
+To run the converter one needs to open a Brightway2 project **that includes the needed biosphere database and background databases** ([see tutorial for importing biosphere3 and ecoinvent here](https://github.com/massimopizzol/advanced-lca-notebooks/blob/main/Course-material/3-Ecoinvent.ipynb)).

 Within this project, run the conversion script as in the example below: